nielsz/git-historical-stats/readme.md

    }
 ```
 ## Usage
-Run `./gitHistoricalStats --project=abc` from the `bin` directory.
+Run `./gitHistoricalStats --project=myproject` from the `bin` directory.
 It will run all the measurements and charts.
-Run `./gitHistoricalStats --project=abc --runAllMeasurements` to rerun all the measurements, even if they were already done.
+Run `./gitHistoricalStats --project=myproject --runAllMeasurements` to rerun all the measurements, even if they were already done.
-Run `./gitHistoricalStats --project=abc --rerunMeasurement=junit4imports` to rerun the measurement `junit4imports`, even if this was already done.
+Run `./gitHistoricalStats --project=myproject --rerunMeasurement=junit4imports` to rerun the measurement `junit4imports`, even if this was already done.

-If there are measurements and charts defined, the charts will be stored in the `output/charts` directory.
+If there are measurements and charts defined, the charts will be stored in the `output` directory.

 ---
 ## Step 1